mosra/flextgl/README.md

     extension OES_standard_derivatives optional
     extension OES_vertex_array_object optional

+A Vulkan profile, whitelisting only some particular functions, can look like:

+    version 1.1 vulkan

+    begin functions
+        CreateInstance
+        CreateBuffer
+        CmdDraw
+    end functions

 The profile file is then passed to the script like this:

     $ python flextGLgen.py -D generated profile.txt